umeshpanwar30/task-viewer-exercise/README.md

 ## How to run this page locally.??

-Ans .
-You can download the file from the link and then once download it will automatically run when click on the file, its the html file with extension, so it will run in the web browser directly on click.
+Ans Simply download the index.html file and open it in any modern web browser (Chrome, Firefox, or Edge).

 ## 📝 Task Management App (Task Viewer Exercise) :